 Those interested in running for Council would indicate their interest and be required to complete a candidate profile form with pertinent information and a photo which would be posted on this website so that voting members may make an informed decision as to whom to vote for.

-In 2019, the Alberta Association of Architects is moving towards a competency-based model for recruitment in order to guide candidates in making their decision to run for Council.
+In 2019, the Alberta Association of Architects moved towards a competency-based model for recruitment in order to guide candidates in making their decision to run for Council.
 Competencies include:

 - Experience with AAA committees and/or boards